-Led all Colorado defensemen with 39 points, tying his career high set in 2009-10 with St. Louis...Also led all Avs defensemen with a career-high 30 assists...Finished third among team blueliners in goals (9)...Led the Avalanche in ice time at 23:00 per game...Was the first Avalanche player to average over 23 minutes a night since Kyle Quincey in 2009-10 (23:37)...Also paced the club in even-strength ice time at 19:21 per game...Was second on the club in blocked shots (130)…Appeared in a career-high 80 games…Logged a club season-high 28:57 of ice time on Nov.
-12 at Carolina, the second-most minutes of his career (29:22 April 1, 2011 at Phoenix)...Left with a back injury on Jan.
-14 at Chicago but did not miss any games...Matched his career high with eight shots on Feb.
-6 at Philadelphia...It was the most shots by an Avalanche defenseman since Rob Blake fired nine shots on March 12, 2004 at Phoenix...Was suspended two games by the NHL for a slashing penalty on Feb.
-8 at NY Islanders...Served the two-game suspension Feb.
-26-28...Tied his career high with three assists on Feb.
-1 vs. Buffalo and March 4 at Chicago...Received a match penalty on March 14 vs. Anaheim...Appeared in his 400th career game on March 27 vs. Vancouver...Became the first defenseman from the 2006 draft class to reach 400 contests (13th player overall).
+Led all Colorado defensemen with 39 points, tying his career high set in 2009-10 with St. Louis…Also led all Avs defensemen with a career-high 30 assists…Finished third among team blueliners in goals (9)…Led the club in ice time at 23:00 per game…Was the first Avalanche player to average over 23 minutes a night since Kyle Quincey in 2009-10 (23:37)…Also paced the club in even-strength ice time at 19:21 per game…Was second on the team in blocked shots (130)…Appeared in a career-high 80 games…Logged a club season-high 28:57 of ice time on Nov.
+12 at Carolina, the second-most minutes of his career (29:22 April 1, 2011 at Phoenix)…Left with a back injury on Jan.
+14 at Chicago but did not miss any games…Matched his career high with eight shots on Feb.
+6 at Philadelphia, the most by an Avalanche defenseman since Rob Blake fired nine shots on March 12, 2004 at Phoenix…Was suspended two games by the NHL for a slashing penalty on Feb.
+8 at NY Islanders…Served the two-game suspension from Feb.
+26-28…Tied his career high with three assists on Feb.
+1 vs. Buffalo and March 4 at Chicago…Received a match penalty on March 14 vs. Anaheim…Appeared in his 400th career game on March 27 vs. Vancouver, becoming the first defenseman from the 2006 draft class to reach 400 contests (13th player overall).

-2013-14 PLAYOFFS: Appeared in all seven postseason games and led Colorado in ice time with an average of 26:01 per game...Logged a team-high 30:22 of ice time and had an assist in his Stanley Cup Playoff debut on April 17 vs. Minnesota…Scored his first career playoff goal in Game 7 vs. Minnesota on April 30.
+2013-14 PLAYOFFS: Appeared in all seven postseason games and led Colorado in ice time with an average of 26:01 per contest…Logged a team-high 30:22 of ice time and had an assist in his Stanley Cup Playoff debut on April 17 vs. Minnesota…Scored his first career playoff goal in Game 7 vs. Minnesota on April 30.

-2012-13: Ranked fourth on the Avalanche in ice time (20:45) and was second in shifts-per-game (28.3)…Appeared in his 300th NHL game on Jan.
+2012-13: Ranked fourth on the Avalanche in ice time (20:45)…Appeared in his 300th NHL contest on Jan.
 22 vs. Los Angeles…Missed 11 games due to a head injury, Feb.
-14 - March 6…Placed on IR, Feb.
+14 to March 6…Placed on IR, Feb.
 22 (retroactive to Feb.
-11) and activated on March 7…Recorded a career-high eight hits on March 23 at Dallas…Logged a season-high 28:50 of ice time on April 5 vs. Detroit, the most minutes by an Avalanche player in 2012-13…Left in the first period on April 11 at Los Angeles due to a wrist injury, forcing him to sit out six games from April 13-26…Following the season, Johnson helped the United States capture the bronze medal at the 2013 IIHF World Championship in Stockholm and Helsinki.
+11) and activated on March 7…Recorded a career-high eight hits on March 23 at Dallas…Left in the first period on April 11 at Los Angeles due to a wrist injury, forcing him to sit out six games from April 13-26.

 2010-11: Was acquired by Colorado on Feb.
 18 and went on to appear in 22 games for the Avalanche, collecting 10 points (3g/7a)…Led the Avalanche in ice time in 20 of his 22 games after joining the team, averaging 24:33 per game…Appeared in 77 combined games with Colorado and St. Louis, notching 29 points (8g/21a)…Made his Avalanche debut on Feb.
 19 at San Jose…Tied his personal high with three points (0g/3a) on March 24 vs. Toronto…Logged a career-high 29:22 of ice time on April 1 at Phoenix…Scored his third career overtime goal on Oct.
 23 vs. Pittsburgh…Tallied his first career short-handed goal on Dec.
 31 vs. Phoenix.